In November, 2008 we took a trip to Australia looking for new

 for the betterment of the industry.

-2. The producers are looking for ways to increase
+2. The producers are looking for ways to increase profitability

 3. Like all true agriculturist, sheep producers are survivalist.